front-commerce/developers.front-commerce.com/source/docs/magento2/page-builder.md

 ---
 id: magento2-page-builder
 title: Page Builder
 description: Adobe Commerce and Magento 2.4.3+ allow merchants to author pages using Page Builder.
-Front-Commerce supports Page Builder managed content out-of-the-box.
+Front-Commerce supports Page Builder-managed content out of the box.
 In this guide, you will learn how to use this feature and extend it.
 ---

 <blockquote class="feature--new">
 _Since version 2.11.0 (early preview)_
 </blockquote>

-Common tasks as a developer would consist in creating new _content types_ and refining UI components so that merchants can create the rich shopping experiences that was designed for _their_ customers.
+Common tasks as a developer would consist in creating new _content types_ and refining UI components so that merchants can create the rich shopping experiences that were designed for _their_ customers.

 ## Prerequisites